Gastropods

 intertidal to subtidal size to 46mm

-northern California to northern Alaska
+northern California to BC

 This species is found on the outer coast attached to rocks or dead shells.
 It typically has a shaggy brown periostracum.
 There is a notch on the left edge of the interior shelf.
 The interior is glossy white.